skx/chronicle2/README.md

 to this codebase, as there are a lot of commonalities:

 * Blog entries are are still read from `data/`.
-* Blog entries are still build up of a header and the entry.
+* Blog entries are still built up of a header and the entry.
 * Entries are still parsed in HTML, Markdown, and Textile formats.

 However there are changes, and these largely relate to the templates, along with the implementation differences.

-The previous Chronicle codebase was comprised of a few different binaries, the new has only the single driver `c2` and a signification collection of plugins.
+The previous Chronicle codebase was comprised of a few different binaries, the new has only the single driver `chronicle` and a collection of plugins.

 The driver script parse arguments, and the blog posts, but the actual generation of your site is entirely plugin-based.
 The plugins are standard